JarbasAl/learn-portuguese-skill/README.md

             pronounced_date = nice_date(date)
             self.translate_to_portuguese(pronounced_date)

-One useful strategy that works well together with optional keywords is to use the utterance_remainder, in adapt intents you can get the text leftover that was not captured by the intent
+One useful strategy that works well together with optional keywords is to use the utterance_remainder

+In adapt intents you can get the text leftover that was not captured into any keyword

 Mycroft also provides utils to handle numbers, language support not guaranteed except for english.